GhettoGirl/MusicConsole.js/README.md

    `#` has a different color than the rest of the prompt.
 If you forget the `\\001` and `\\002` here than the prompt will think the characters used to create the escape sequence are part of the line and this will cause display issues later, because escape sequences takes up no physical space, but the prompt expects actual characters there.</br></br>
   - `histignore` </br>
     Array of regular expressions.
 Every input which matches any of this patterns are not added to the command line history.
 The regular expressions must be compatible with JavaScript.</br></br>
-    **Pro tip!** Lines starting with a space are never added to the history.
+    **Pro tip!** Lines starting with a space are never added to the history.</br></br>
   - `histignore_size` </br>
     A counter of last matching items in the history which should never be added to the history file.
 Makes it possible to prevent a spammy history file with a lot of duplicates.
 Default is `1`.
-Set to `0` to append everything to the history, *may the spam be with you* :D
+Set to `0` to append everything to the history, *may the spam be with you* :D</br></br>
   - `sleep_interval` </br>
     This is the time in **seconds** how long the commands `shuffle`, `playlist`, etc. should wait before playing the next entry.
 The default value is `0.5` seconds.
 You can use any amount of seconds here ─ please note that the *minimum* possible value is `0.15` seconds, everything below this value is too fast and you will most likely not be able to cancel any loops with it.
 The sleep interval will reset to `0.5` in this case. </br></br>
     **Pro tip!** For faster loops a value of `0.3` or `0.25` is recommended.